abretucorazon/cafemarvin/src/pages/posts/a-new-marriage-proposal.md

-> A Shared Mission is
+> A shared mission is
 >
 > * meaning and purpose
 > * sweat, blood, and tears